a-magdy200/would-you-rather/README.md

 ### `yarn start` or `yarn watch` to run the express server locally

 For the frontend you can either run:

-1)
+**You have to rebuild/start the react app to avoid running an old built version** 1)
 ### `yarn build` to install the dependencies for react app, then build it in production mode